mweiden/sketchy-core/doc/CONTRIBUTING.md

 1. [Fork the repository][fork].
 2. [Create a topic branch][branch].
 3. Implement your feature or bug fix.
-4. Add tests, making sure they completely cover your changes and potential edge cases.
+4. Add tests and make sure that they completely cover your changes and potential edge cases.
 5. Run `echo test | make sbt`.
 If your tests fail, revise your code and tests.
 6. Add documentation for your feature or bug fix.
 7. Commit and push your changes.